BestReviews is reader-supported and may earn an affiliate commission. Details

 Handheld mandoline slicers take a bit of getting used to but tend to be inexpensive.
 Stand models are easier to use but offer less flexibility.
 The shape of the blade determines what sort of foods your slicer can handle; straight blades, diagonal blades, and v-shaped blades are the primary varieties.
 You should also look into additional features like a cutting guard or additional blades.
 The blade material and ease of cleaning can determine the longevity of your slicer.

-You can find two varieties of mandoline slicers on the market: handheld models, and those that come on a stand.
+You can find two varieties of mandoline slicers: handheld models, and those that come on a stand.

 Mandoline slicers that come on a stand tend to be more solid, and some people feel like they're safer to use, especially those new to mandoline slicing.
 The legs or platform may or may not be adjustable to allow for different angles.